 Instagram is also a huge marketing tool, being a purely visual platform, and brands can benefit from a wide range of features.
 The editing tools can enhance brands’ aesthetics and with the rise of influencer marketing, this is a huge benefit.
 But the question is, which do marketers prefer, TikTok or Instagram?

 Gen-Z have swarmed to TikTok with most users aged 15-25.
-The beauty of the app is the short, snackable content where audiences are transfixed with a blend of three-minute or 60-second videos, which means in this fast-paced, digitally active world we live in, users don’t need a huge attention span to engage with the app.
+The beauty of the app is the short, snackable content.
+Audiences are transfixed with a blend of three-minute or 60-second videos.
+Meaning in this fast-paced, digitally active world we live in, users don’t need a huge attention span to engage with the app.
+However, TikTok have introduced 10 minute long videos (to TikTok users that’s a feature length film) to try and compete with platforms such as YouTube.

 Determining which platform is better will depend on a few factors; your audience, your product, and the type of content you create.
 A lot of brands enjoy the rawness and authenticity of TikTok.
 However, others may want a more sparkling, professional look and Insta’s editing features and dynamics seem to outperform TikTok’s in this area.